acoBOYZ/react-qstate/README.md

 - **Global State Without Additional Libraries**: Manage global state without needing Redux or Context API.
 - **Performance Optimizations**: Leverage TanStack Query's caching to minimize unnecessary re-renders and data fetching.
-- **Automatic Serialization**: SuperJSON handles serialization of dates, maps, sets, and other complex types out of the box.
 - **Simple API**: Designed to be as straightforward as React's built-in hooks.

 ## Example: Todo List